cjglo/PNGme/README.md

 This is a PNG encoder/decoder that can hide data inside PNG files.

-This project was worked on with the specifications from: https://picklenerd.github.io/pngme_book/introduction.html
+This project was built from the specifications and unit tests supplied here: https://picklenerd.github.io/pngme_book/introduction.html